-It feels good to be able to post today.
-My life of late has taken some unexpected detours and I’ve been rather distracted.
-However, this post is not about me because it is Secret Recipe Club time again!
+It feels great to be able to post today because it is Secret Recipe Club time again!

 This month I was assigned the blog, C Mom Cook.
 Shelley is the blog’s author and that woman has skills!
 From the looks of things on C Mom Cook, Shelley has no problem taking on all types of cooking adventures, including her participation in the Daring Baker’s Challenge.
 I stand in total awe of anyone who has the courage to participate in that group.
 My oven mitts are off to you, Shelley.